segmentio/segment-docs/src/guides/usage-and-billing/account-management.md

 To delete your workspace, go to your [Workspace Settings](https://app.segment.com/goto-my-workspace/settings/basic){:target="_blank"}, click the **General** tab, then click **Delete Workspace**.

 You should also change your write keys for each source and remove all Segment snippets from your codebase.

+## How do I change my account email address?

+To change the email address with which you use Segment, go to [User Settings](https://app.segment.com/settings/user){:target="_blank"}, make changes to your email id under **Email** and click **Update Profile**.

+You should authenticate and also verify your new email address for the change to take effect.

 ## What happens if I change my workspace name or slug?